rimusz/gke-haproxy-lb/README.md

 #### It is based on [GC Internal LB](https://cloud.google.com/solutions/internal-load-balancing-haproxy)

 GKE External/Internal Load-Balancer is a tool that bootstraps a HAProxy VM, following the recommended [Google setup](https://cloud.google.com/solutions/internal-load-balancing-haproxy).
 However, this HAProxy VM now also watches your GKE cluster and updates the HAProxy configuration file and restarts HAProxy when it detects a new IP address.
-It can be used as intenal/external LB ans save some bucks instead of using GCE LoadBalancers.
+It can be used as intenal/external LB and save some bucks instead of using GCE LoadBalancers.

 How to use it:
 ---